-SysKit Security Manager – Your Office 365 Security Ally
+SysKit Point – Your Microsoft 365 Security Ally

 Control the number of Teams – list ALL Microsoft Teams, their members, owners, and guest users.
-Find associated site collections and Office 365 Groups with a single click.
+Find the associated site collections and Microsoft 365 Groups with a single click.

 Manage Microsoft Teams with ease – add members in bulk, copy Teams, and manage their settings.